costafilhojoao/Research/The square root of all evil; The role of market power in fiscal consolidations/README.md

-# The square root of all evil; The role of market power in fiscal consolidations
+# The square root of all evil: The role of market power in fiscal consolidations

 Working paper version available [here]().